Kent State Golden Flashes: Softball

-Wrestling
+Men's wrestling

 Kent State home wrestling meet on 24 January 2009 versus the Northern Illinois Huskies at the MAC Center.

-The wrestling team is one of Kent State's oldest sports, going back to its establishment in 1927.
+The men's wrestling team is one of Kent State's oldest sports, going back to its establishment in 1927.
 It has historically been one of the school's most successful teams, winning multiple conference titles and making a series of appearances in the NCAA tournament, finishing as high as 5th nationally in both 1941 and 1942.
 For 42 seasons, the team was led by legendary coach Joseph Begala, who compiled a career record of 307-69-5 and the national reputation as the "winningest wrestling coach" coaching Kent State from 1929–1942 and again from 1945 until his retirement in 1971.
 The team has its home meets at the Memorial Athletic and Convocation Center, its home venue since 1950.
 More recently, the Flashes have again received national attention appearing in the national top-25 rankings in each of the past three seasons and began the 2008–2009 season ranked 23rd.
 The wrestling team is currently led by head coach and Kent State alum Jim Andrassy, who has been with the team as a wrestler, graduate assistant, and assistant coach since 1990 and as head coach since 2003.

 In 2011, Kent State had its first national champion with Dustin Kilgore at the 197-pound class.